 LEARN FROM YOUR MISTAKES

 Near misses happen to everybody.
-After, think how you could have avoided getting into that situation, even if you think it was the other driver's fault.
+Afterwards, think how you could have avoided getting into that situation, even if you think it was the other driver's fault.